-10.2 Colorcoat® by Tata Steel
+11.1 Colorcoat® by Tata Steel

-Colorcoat® has been manufacturing prefinished steel products for 60 years and they are comprehensively tested and manufactured to the highest European standards.
-Extensively used for roofs and applications include warehouses, commercial buildings, schools, retail and leisure and residential applications.
-VertixTM Systems can offer both Colorcoat HPS200 Ultra® Colorcoat Prisma® options.
+Colorcoat® has been manufacturing pre-finished steel products for 60 years and they are comprehensively tested and manufactured to the highest European standards.
+Extensively used for roofs and walls, applications include industrial warehouses, commercial buildings, schools, retail and leisure and residential applications.
+Vertix Systems can offer both Colorcoat HPS200 Ultra® and Colorcoat Prisma® options which are made in the UK.
+Depending on application, Colorcoat® branded products, Colorcoat Prisma® and Colorcoat HPS200 Ultra® available with either Confidex® the Guarantee or Confidex® Home Guarantee.